Enriching lives

 - Both links are automatically directed to the grant site where you will have to create or sign-in to an existing individual account to begin the process.

 - Once you set-up your account, you will receive a confirmation email with your own personal log-in link.
-For existing grantees, you may be asked to reset your password.

 - Once you have created your account, you will not be able to use any other login link to sign into your application.